 The British Open field features 156 golfers made up of the top 50 from the Official World Golf Ranking, previous Open champions, winners of select tournaments from around the world, qualifiers, and more.

-Choosing who to bet on from a field of 156 is not an easy thing to go.
+Choosing who to bet on from a field that size is not an easy thing to do.
 In the week leading up to the tournament, we’ll break down the golfers that have a chance to contend into a digestible format so you can make smarter Open Championship bets.

 British Open props